 An Individual, namely, Emanuel Swedenborg, 1688-1772

-This 18th century author, fluent in 11 languages, was a Swedish nobleman, scientist, inventor, civil engineer, chemist, anatomist, and important politician amongst the European nations before he turned into a spiritual visionary, mystic, and theologian in his mid 50’s.
+This 18th century author, fluent in 11 languages, was a Swedish nobleman, scientist, inventor, civil engineer, chemist, anatomist, and important politician among the European nations before he turned into a spiritual visionary, mystic, and theologian in his mid 50’s.
 At this time in his life he entered into a spiritual phase, the seeds of which were undoubtedly planted years before, and he spent the remaining 30 years of his life journeying in the world of Spirit, writing about his journeys, and publishing 18 theological works.

 His transition from worldly to spiritual matters came sometime in the 1730’s when he sought to understand how Spirit relates to matter.
 His inquiry resulted in over 7000 pages of commentary based on his communication with the spiritual world.
 He is an early example of a channel who could write prolifically about his spiritual experiences.
 He reminds me in some ways of the 20th century medium Edgar Cayce, from whom we have over 14,000 channeled spiritual excursions, covering an immense variety of information, all sessions dutifully recorded by his secretary as Cayce spoke from his trances, usually while reclining on a couch.

 Edgar Cayce (1877-1945) is in an important class all of his own, and I won’t expound on this great life here.
 He founded the Association for Research and Enlightenment, Inc. (A.R.E.), a not for profit organization, in 1931.
-I refer you to A.R.E. for exploration of Cayce’s life and the pertinence of his channelings.
+I refer you to A.R.E. for exploration of Cayce’s life and the pertinence of his channeling.
 This organization offers research and exploration of transpersonal subjects such as holistic theory and practice, ancient mysteries, personal spirituality, dreams and dream interpretation, intuition, and reincarnation.

 The organization is located in Virginia Beach, VA, with regional representatives throughout the USA, as well as centers in 37 countries.
 Individual members exist in more than 70 countries.
 Go to www.edgarcayce.org to learn more.